 Another equally effective pitch, if the con artist is not a member of the group, is to lull members into a misplaced trust by selling first to a few prominent members, then pitching the scam to the rest by using the names of those previously sold.
 The effect is the same: Once the connection to the group is understood, the natural skepticism of the individual member is overcome, and one more group name is added to the sales column.
 Once a victim realizes that he or she has been scammed, too often the response is not to notify the authorities but instead to try to solve problems within the group, because victims are often in denial or too embarrassed to report the crime to authorities.

 Many affinity fraud operations involve Ponzi or pyramid schemes, where new investor money is used to make payments to earlier investors to give the false illusion that the investment is successful.
-Affinity fraud is practiced by the people you usually want or have come to thrust most.
-These can be priests, new lovers, old friends, your idols…
+Here are some examples of the various types of affinity fraud that may be seen:

 How To Avoid Affinity Fraud

 Affinity fraud may sound like a very intimidating situation, especially to those who are within a closely bonded group such as an ethnic community or a religious group.
 However, whilst it is good to be vigilant, there is no need to live in fear because there are many ways in which you can actively avoid falling victim to a scam like this.